How Do Portable RV Waste Tanks Work?

 There are 4 wheels, which means you don’t have to lift the tank to drag or tow it around.

 The front-mounted wheels are on a center swivel that is connected to a long removable aluminum handle you can use to pull by hand or connect to a ball hitch and tow with your vehicle.

-Because the portable septic tank is on 4 wheels there is a gated sewer hose connection on the side so you can dump the entire thing without having to lift it.
-The is also a sewer hose connection on the top which will be used when filling.
+There is a gated sewer hose connection on the side.
+So you can dump the entire thing without having to lift it.

 The 42 gallon RV waste tank weighs 47 lbs when empty and measures 45 inches long, 24 inches wide, and 14 inches tall.

 Included with purchase is a 5 foot standard sewer hose, 2 bayonet sewer hose adapters, sewer hose caps, 2 stainless steel sewer hose clamps, and the bobble tank level indicator.

 The Barker 4-Wheeler Tote Tank is a fantastic option if you need a larger RV portable waste tank that also sits a little lower to the ground than the Camco Rhino.